04 February 2025

 By visually mapping out these factors, the restaurant can see the bigger picture, pinpoint key issues, and develop targeted solutions to improve customer satisfaction.

-The Pareto analysis uses the 80/20 rule (80% of problems come from 20% of causes).
+The Pareto analysis employs the 80/20 rule (80% of problems come from 20% of causes).
 It helps prioritize which problems to solve first for the biggest impact.

 Example: An e-commerce business finds that 80% of customer complaints come from just 20% of product issues.
 Fixing those key issues improves overall satisfaction dramatically.